apache/pulsar/site2/website/versioned_docs/version-2.6.0/administration-zk-bk.md

 ### Decommissioning bookies cleanly

-In case the user wants to decommission a bookie, the following process is useful to follow in order to verify if the decommissioning was safely done.
+When you want to decommission a bookie, the following process is useful to follow in order to verify if the decommissioning was safely done.

-#### Before we decommission
+#### Before you decommission
 1. Ensure state of your cluster can support the decommissioning of the target bookie.
 Check if `EnsembleSize >= Write Quorum >= Ack Quorum` stays true with one less bookie

-2. Ensure target bookie shows up in the listbookies command.
+2. Ensure target bookie shows up in the `listbookies` command.

 3. Ensure that there is no other process ongoing (upgrade etc).